terorwebdev/bnm/README.md

 ## Scope

   * Build app using Phoenix
-  * Pull currency rate from bnm website (bnm website will return xml file)
+  * Master node pull currency rate from bnm website (bnm website will return xml file)
   * Parsering XML file using SweetXml
-  * Distribute update to other nodes using pubsub architecture
+  * master distribute update to other nodes using pubsub architecture
+  * local node broadcast update to client's subscribed to a channel

 ## To start your Phoenix server: